a-little-world/little-world-core/back/emails/README.md

+## Little World Emails

 These are all our current emails, click the link in the preview to view them

+We have our own django app that manages emails, we use django templating to generate email html's and render them.
+Currently we use sendgrid to send the emails but the backend really doesn't matter.

+### Adding a new email

+To add a new email, edit the file `back/emails/mails.py` and add a new email to the `templates` list.
+Here, you will be asked to add a `@dataclasses` for the email's `params`.
+This should include all parameters that can be changed in an email (e.g., for `MatchMailParams`, that is `first_name`, `match_first_name`, `profile_link_url`).

+Next, you need to add `texts` and `defaults`. `Default` is what is rendered when you want to view the email in the admin panel, while `text` contains the email's content.
+Make sure to have a unique `name` for every email and specify the `template` to be used.
+Our templates are pretty general, so if you don't want any specific components in the email, you're probably good with the `emails/welcome.html` template.

+Once you've implemented your email, you can log in locally as an admin user and view them at `/emails/{email_name}`.

 | Name                            | Preview                          | Receivers        | Condition                                                                                                     | Is Optional | New | Misc                                                     |
 | ------------------------------- | -------------------------------- | ---------------- | ------------------------------------------------------------------------------------------------------------- | ----------- | --- | -------------------------------------------------------- |